goodtube4u/goodtube/README.md

 3. Go to Extensions.

-4. Install an extension called "Violentmonkey".
+4. Install an extension called "Violentmonkey" (do NOT try and use Tampermonkey instead, it doesn't work for iOS).

 5. Now go to the following webpage: https://github.com/goodtube4u/goodtube/raw/main/goodtube.user.js